-The group's maximum exposure to credit risk in relation to financial assets is the carrying amounts of trade and other receivables and bank balances, which are disclosed in note 19 and note 20 to the financial statements respectively.
+The group's maximum exposure to credit risk in relation to financial assets is the carrying amounts of trade and other receivables and bank balances, which are disclosed in note 20 and note 21 to the financial statements respectively.

 The group monitors its rental receivables on an ongoing basis.
 The group holds rental deposits from tenants to address potential exposure to credit risk.
 Further, evaluation is made for the tenants with reference to their credit history and financial strength, as well as the economic environment in which the tenant operates.
 There is no significant concentration of credit risk with respect to rental receivables.
+The exposure of credit risk on rental receivables is limited due to deposits received from tenants.
+Full allowance will be made on the balance overdue for 90 days after setting off the relevant tenant's deposit.